© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Frith Hall is a scheduled monument protected by Historic England under reference 1007098.
 View the official record →

-Frith Hall is a timber-framed house of sixteenth-century origin located in Lancashire.
+Frith Hall is a timber-framed building of medieval origin located in Lancashire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007098.

 Frith Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007098.